graves/captain_crunch/README.md

 This list can be infinitely long or complex but mind the complexity as the resulting wordlist sizes grow rather large, rather quickly.

-The following command was used to build the example wordlist:
+The previous command was used to build the example wordlist:

 ``` shell
 ./target/release/captain_crunch --progress --config sample.yml --output output.txt